 Residential landlord safety has become a growing concern in many communities.
 Whether previewing vacant properties as potential investments, investigating tenant problems, or merely collecting rents, landlords are often exposed to potentially dangerous situations while in the field.
 Here are four steps to improving residential landlord safety and tips that can reduce safety risks.

 1. Assess The Risks

 Regardless of whether the property you’re visiting is a possible acquisition you have never visited before or one you already own and know well, assess the potential risks involved at that particular site prior to arriving.
 There are two types of risks: 1) general risks that are threats to anyone in the area and 2) specific risks that make you a potential target due to your reason for visiting the property.

 General risks are typically easy to determine.
 If the neighborhood has an overall high crime rate, you may need to be concerned with any number of violent crimes, such as carjacking, mugging or assault.

 Specific risks relate to your business at the property, especially when you’re collecting rent, investigating a problem tenant, or removing coins from laundry machines in a multi-family complex.
 Attacks might be motivated by anger regarding a lease issue or could occur because you are assumed to be carrying money.
 An example of a specific personal risk is the unfortunate shooting death of a landlord in Escondido, CA in April 2013 during an argument over past-due rent.
 Visiting a vacant property has its own special risks, such as run-ins with aggressive squatters or interrupting thieves trying to steal copper pipes.

 2. Be Prepared

 Landlords may want to consider these precautions before heading into the field:

-– Install a safety app on your smart phone that will send an emergency message to a list of people and 911 if you are in immediate danger (make sure to use an app where you can pre-enter the address you’re visiting or the address is automatically entered into your message via GPS)
+– Install a safety app on your smart phone that will send an emergency message to a list of people and 911 if you are in immediate danger (use an app that allows you to pre-enter the address you’re visiting or the address is automatically entered into your message via GPS)